MANIFEST

 • Publishers have priority in decision-making through voting.

-• Elected moderators keep content clean.
+• Elected moderators keep content clean and relevant.

-Fair is a decentralized platform for creating autonomous, self-governing store-like sites.
+The Fair is a decentralized platform for creating autonomous, self-governing store-like sites.
 Each such site allows users to publish and moderate information about various digital products.